 4. The Correct Connection

-It’s important to remember that lifts ideally need to have a connected-signal somewhere - although not essential, highly recommended.
+It’s important to remember that lifts ideally need to have a connected signal somewhere - although not essential, highly recommended.

-If these lines do exist, then make sure they work, and don’t let a simple thing like not paying the BT phone bill mean the line goes down and no emergency cover is in place.
+If these lines exist, make sure they work, and don’t let a simple thing like not paying the BT phone bill mean the line goes down and no emergency cover is in place.

 5. The Proper Procedures

 It’s best to think of this in two halves, the first being actual signs and notices on-site.
-These may be standard ones placed outside each lift opening on each level saying ‘do not use in emergency’, or a bespoke one inside near the buttons saying what to do and who to contact should the lift stop working.
+These may be standard ones placed outside each lift opening on each level saying ‘do not use in emergency’, or a bespoke one inside near the buttons saying what to do and who to contact should the lift stopped working.

 Lifting Things to a Higher Level

-If you’re involved in the actual operation and management of lifts at properties, whether you’re an appointed property manager or an owner or even occupier stuck with these within your liable-area, then these above five factors are essential to get to grips with.
+If you’re involved in the actual operation and management of lifts at properties, whether you’re an appointed property manager or an owner or even occupier stuck with these within your liable area, then these above five factors are essential to get to grips with.

 Need More Help?

-Claim your FREE Property Management Pack here – including a 15-point Property Deal Cheat Sheet, and Introduction & Chapter from our amazon-best-seller book, the Property Management Guide.
+Claim your FREE Property Management Pack here – including a 15-point Property Deal Cheat Sheet and Introduction & Chapter from our amazon-best-seller book, the Property Management Guide.